idkRage/Mope.io-square-mod/README.md

 A tampermoneky window will pop-up asking you to install the script.

-Click install and play mope.io!
+Click install and play mope.io! (press q to toggle the mod)

 To disable it just click on the tampermonkey icon(top right) and uncheck the "Mope.io square mod by Rage".